paradise-fi/divine/doc/manual/dios.md

 additional information, or decide, how the error should be handled.
 DiOS provides its own fault handler, so that verified programs do not have to.

-The DiOS fault handler traces a simple human readable stack trace together with a short summary of the error.
+The DiOS fault handler prints a simple human readable stack trace together with a short summary of the error.
 When a fault is triggered, it can either abort the verification or continue execution -- depending on its configuration for a given fault.
 Please see the next section for configuration details.